 In this article we will look at:

 I promise not to confuse you or speak like a nerd.
 Let’s dive in!

 People like to know what they’re getting into before they start.
 WordPress has simple, upfront pricing plans that include a little something for everyone.

 How much does a WordPress website cost?

 WordPress offers 5 pricing levels for creating websites on their platform.
 The higher the level, the greater the capabilities and features.
-Prices go from $0 per month up to $45 per month.
+Prices go from $0 up to $45 per month.
 The free version is fine if you’re just testing the waters.
 Try it out.
 See if you can make it happen.
 The bottom line is consistency.
-If you can be consistent then you stand to build a successful website.
-If you find that you want to go all in, you can always upgrade your site later without losing any of your posts or pages.
-Let’s have a look at the wordpress.com subscription pricing breakdown…
+If you’re consistent, you can build a successful website.
+If you decide to go all in, you can always upgrade your site later without losing any of your posts or pages.
+Here’s the wordpress.com subscription pricing breakdown.

 |$0||$4 / month||$8 / month||$25 / month||$45 / month|